-In the Azure Blob storage outbound connector, Crisp will export the user data tables as .csv files which can be opened via Excel, integrated into data analytics tools, sent to on-prem storage or opened by other clouds.
+In the Azure Blob storage connector, Crisp will export the user data tables as .csv files which can be opened via Excel, integrated into data analytics tools, sent to on-prem storage or opened by other clouds.

 Data schema details vary between data table sources.
 Crisp provides users specific data schema information in our Knowledge Base.
 Here, users will find up-to-date information on exported column attributes.

 Data Sync Timing

 Upon completion of the Azure connector configuration, Crisp initiates a batch job within 10 minutes to export the first dataset that includes backfill data.
 Overall timing to backfill data for the first time depends on the number of tables requested.
 However, it should not take more than a few hours.
 Once the initial data set is loaded on the user’s Blob container, recurring batch jobs are run on a schedule thereafter to update the data and typically only takes several minutes to complete.